-When Jon Kabat-Zinn introduced Mindfulness-Based Stress Reduction to the Western world in 1979, he transformed clinical practice, as well as how we regard and work through emotional and physical pain.
-Also the author of Wherever You Go, There You Are, he made mindfulness digestible for a lay audience seeking to answer the larger questions of who we are and what makes for a happy life.
+When Jon Kabat-Zinn introduced Mindfulness-Based Stress Reduction to the Western world in 1979, he transformed clinical practice, making mindfulness digestible for a lay audience seeking to answer the larger questions of who we are and what makes for a happy life.
 "Mindfulness," he once said, "is a gateway into the full dimensionality of being human."

-In the following video clip from his 2015 Networker Symposium keynote address, "Let the Beauty We Love Be What We Do," Kabat-Zinn explains how just taking time to stop and "be with ourselves" is a "radical act" nowadays, and what it really means to be mindful.
-Take a look for yourself and share your thoughts in the comments section below!
+In the following video clip from his Networker Symposium keynote address, Kabat-Zinn explains how just taking time to stop and be with ourselves is a radical act.

 Jon Kabat-Zinn, PhD, is internationally known for his work as a scientist, bestselling author, and mindfulness meditation teacher.
 He’s professor of medicine emeritus at the University of Massachusetts Medical School where he founded its world-renowned Mindfulness-Based Stress Reduction Clinic and its Center for Mindfulness in Medicine, Health Care, and Society.

-As Kabat-Zinn notes, the real meditation practice is how we live our lives in the present moment.
-Being aware of ourselves, how we act, and what we're thinking as we're going about our daily routines has the amazing capacity to reduce anxiety and depression.
-Equally important, he says, mindful awareness helps us correct the false narrative we often tell ourselves about who we are and what our purpose is.
+As Kabat-Zinn notes, mindful awareness helps us correct the false narrative we often tell ourselves about who we are and what our purpose is.